haoboguo/AF2.Res.Flex/README.md

 pae.R: the PAE heatmap from the predicted aligned error matrix providied by AF2 (the csv file produced by the python unpicle code will be used as input).

 dist.mat2.R: the distance variation matrix estimated and plotted from the MD trajectory (100 ns).
-A protein pdb ("protein.pdb") and a dcd traject file ("protein.dcd") will be used as the inputs.
+A protein pdb ("protein.pdb") and a dcd traject file ("protein.rst1.dcd") will be required as inputs.

 pca.R: principal component analysis of from MD trajectory (100 ns).
 The residue cross-correlation analysis is also performed; pymol is required for visualization (see the manuscript).